 1. Computer acting suspect?
 Do some digging and search for any signs.

-Find out if any issues could be indicative of Malwarebytes not working infections:
+Find out if any issues could be indicative of malware infections:

 Does your browser freeze or stop responding?